jblattgerste/TrainAR/Documentation/manual/ActionNodes.md

 ![](../resources/CustomAction.PNG)

-In this example the correct parameter is defined as "correctParameter".
+In this example the correct parameter is defined as `correctParameter`.

 The following example describes how to request a state change to the StatemachineConnector through C# scripting: